The Jurassic Coast

 Coastal processes are an integral part of the geology of the Jurassic Coast.
 The Undercliffs between Axmouth and Lyme Regis, for example, are one of the most important wilderness areas in Britain.
 Now managed by English Nature, the entire reserve was formed by landslides that still occur today giving rise to an internationally important mixture of habitats and a great variety of plants and animals.
 Meanwhile between Lyme Regis and Burton Bradstock the Black Ven was the site of the largest coastal mudslide in Europe when, in 1958 and 1959 two huge mudslides spilled onto the beach.

-Chesil beach
+Chesil bank

 Beaches are, naturally, a feature of the region, and none are more dramatic than the world-famous Chesil Beach.
 One of the finest examples of a barrier beach in the world, Chesil Beach's seventeen miles of pebbles and shingle, which reach a height of fifteen meters near the Portland end, have resisted thousands of years of Atlantic storms and given rise to continuing debate over why the stones increase in size as they move east.
 Geographers have yet to find a theory of the origin of Chesil Beach that explains all of its attributes.